Asjas/prisma-redis-middleware/README.md

 Based on the work done by @abhiaiyer91 on [prisma-lrucache-middleware](https://github.com/abhiaiyer91/prisma-lrucache-middleware).

+## Supported Node.js versions

+The latest versions of the following Node.js versions are tested and supported.

+- 12
+- 14
+- 16

 ## Cached queries

 Here is a list of all the query methods that are currently cached by default in `prisma-redis-middleware`.